• Skip to content

 Halls of residence

-• Varley Park is a popular dedicated halls site, offering a mix of rooms and bathroom options at different prices.
-It is around two miles from Falmer campus and four miles from the city centre.
-Public transport in the city is excellent, and there’s a shuttle bus between our Brighton campuses during term time.
+• At Brighton, BSMS students are normally placed atVarley Park, our popular dedicated halls site that offers a mix of rooms and bathroom options at different prices.
+It is around two miles from Falmer campus and the University of Sussex, and four miles from the city centre.

 Want to live independently?
 We can help – find out more about private renting.